 LLM-as-a-judge: atla-ai/atla-mcp-server provides purpose-trained Selene judge models that outperform general-purpose LLMs at evaluation consistency.

-Prompt Engineering — Optimizing, Managing, and Routing Prompts
+Prompt Engineering — Optimizing, Managing, Routing, and Securing Prompts

 Full review: Prompt Engineering & Optimization MCP Servers → | Rating: 3.5/5

 The skill layer that makes every other MCP tool more effective.
-These servers apply research-backed optimization techniques, manage template libraries, and route prompts across providers.
+These servers apply research-backed optimization techniques, manage template libraries, route prompts across providers, and now protect against prompt injection attacks.

 The winner: just-prompt